hashgraph/hedera-cli/README.md

 **2. Listing Available Networks:**

-This command lists all available networks that the CLI tool can interact with.
+This command lists all available networks you've configured for the CLI tool.
 It's useful for confirming the network options and ensuring correct network names are used when switching networks.

 ```sh
 hcli network list